alikhalajii/ale-dp-distilbert-base-uncased-finetuned-emotion/README.md

 ## Usage

-To use the pre-trained model in your Python script or Jupyter Notebook, you can follow the [example notebook](https://huggingface.co/ale-dp/distilbert-base-uncased-finetuned-emotion)
+To use the pre-trained model in your Python script or Jupyter Notebook, you can follow the [emotion_classification_demo.ipynb](https://github.com/alikhalajii/ale-dp-distilbert-base-uncased-finetuned-emotion/blob/master/emotion_classification_demo.ipynb){:target="_blank"}